Nonverbal CommunicationBack to Course Guide

 - Discussing how personal appearance can be manipulated so the person looks credible, knowledgeable, and approachable.

-- Analyzing the messages being sent by others nonverbal appearance.
+- Evaluating the messages being sent by others nonverbal appearance.

 - Describing how personality can be communicated through facial expressions.